ad1tyaaa/100days/round-1.md

 - `bool` type (reprentation, and **Negation** behavior).

 **Final Thought:** I've done C++ before, so this is basically revision.
 Mostly i only did boring stuff today, but, I'm happy for completing day1. 😌

+## day x : dd month yyyy

+**Progress :** Revised Operators (including Bitwise that took some time), then moved onto conditional statements, and loops, and finally solved some 10-15 problems (easy ones) on them.

+Important Topics : *optional*
+- Important Bitwise Operations and their rules and tricks.

+**Final Thought:** Hmmm, honestly I feel bad for today's progress.
+I think I covered quite less than what I intended.
+I also couldn't really focus very well.
+I have an important report that I have to work on and I spent most of the time getting scared abut how I'm going to finish it on time. 😢